 Under one roof, you can better track your agents’ activity and results.
 This gives you the insight you need to provide support, encouragement, and insight.
 In sum, it gives you the perspective you need to step in and ramp up your leasing agents’ performance.

 When leasing agents hit their goals, don’t forget to celebrate their successes.
 Simple acts of praise can decrease turnover rates, sustain peak performance, and increase productivity.
 With a leaner, centralized team, creating a culture of accountability and commendation is vital to continued success.

 In this post, we’ve looked at five multifamily leasing tips:

 - Comprehensive Analytics

 - Leasing Agent Accountability

-Streamlined leasing isn’t right for everybody, particularly managers with geographically dispersed portfolios.
+Streamlined and centralized leasing isn’t right for everybody, particularly managers with geographically dispersed portfolios.
 Still, even though you may not be able to streamline leasing, you can bring together your marketing and tenant relationships into one central location.